ambadi797/kerelardp/README.md

 - Step 3: Your most likely wondering what a Ngrok Authtoken is.
 Well, Github needs a source so that it can be secure.
 Anyway, Just sign up for an account then copy the token.
 It should look like random letters and numbers.
 Just paste that into your value section.
 - Step 4: Now that you have your secret added, You can run the workflow.
 Just sumply click "Actions", Then go to "KERELA RDP" Then click Run Workflow.
 Your all set, The installation is pretty fast.
-And the RDP is active for 6 gours.
+And the RDP is active for 6 hours.
 You can run the workflow again after the 6 hours.
 # KERELA MY RDP